An internationally acclaimed practice operating at the intersection of architecture, technology, and digital culture.

 - 1st Prize — The ARC — River Culture Multimedia Museum, Daegu, 2012

-- 1st Prize — Carob Warehouse Contemporary Art Center, Cyprus, 2024
+- 1st Prize — Carob Warehouse Museum of Contemporary Art, Cyprus, 2024

 Biennales & Major Exhibitions